kua-University/inventry-shoe-managment/README.md

-General Explanation of the App
-Your Shoe Inventory Management System follows a modern Three-Tier Architecture:
+General Explanation of the App my Shoe Inventory Management System follows a modern Three-Tier Architecture:

 The Presentation Tier (JavaFX): A GUI that allows users to interact with the inventory, add shoes, and generate SKUs.